-For example, if you want to create an invoice in your billing system when an entrant makes a payment then you can use the Order payment success webhook.
-You can also add users to an external CRM (Customer Relationship Management) the moment new users register with Award Force by using the User created webhook.
+For example, if you want to create an invoice in your billing system when an entrant makes a payment, then you can use the Order payment success webhook.
+You can also add users to an external CRM (Customer Relationship Management) tool the moment new users register with Award Force by using the User created webhook.

 Create a webhook